 The Restoration Authority has the power to propose a measure to generate revenue, and the nine Bay Area counties must then place the measure on the ballot.
 After the Authority voted to place Measure AA, the San Francisco Bay Clean Water, Pollution Prevention and Habitat Restoration Measure, on the June 7th, 2016, ballot, residents of the nine-county San Francisco Bay Area voted with a 70% majority to pass it.
 This measure is a $12 parcel tax, which will raise approximately $25 million annually, or $500 million over twenty years, to fund shoreline projects that will protect and restore the Bay.

 The Authority has been holding annual grant rounds.
-Typically, the RFP is released in late summer/early fall, with a deadline in December.
-Grants are awarded in late spring or summer of the following year.
+The RFP is released in the summer, with a deadline in the fall.
+Grants are awarded in spring or summer of the following year.

 Measure AA requires the Restoration Authority to publish annual financial statements and commission independent annual audits, by preparing annual written reports showing the amount of funds collected and expended and the status of any projects or programs, and through an Independent Citizens Oversight Committee made up of Bay Area residents that will annually publish a review the Authority's audits and expenditure and financial reports.
 In addition, an Advisory Committee will provide advice to the Authority on all aspects of its activities to ensure maximum benefit, value, and transparency.

 Additional information on the membership and responsibilities of the Advisory Committee and the Independent Citizens Oversight Committee can be found in the procedural documents for each of the respective committees that were adopted by the Restoration Authority Governing Board.

 Governing Board appointments are made by the Association of Bay Area Governments (ABAG).
 ABAG's procedure for appointments to outside entities in general, and for the Restoration Authority's Governing Board in particular, are as follows: